dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 Listen to your body and take a break from time to time.

-**Pro tip:** know thy self.
+**Pro-tip:**know thy self.
 Learn time management techniques.
 There is a ton of great literature on the topic such as Getting Things Done by Paul Allen and Deep Work by Cal Newport.

 ## Closing up

 Success in software is a mindset and a habit.

-Curiosity, continuous learning, and a passion for discovery are your fuel in such a fast-paced industry.
+Continuous learning and curiosity are your fuel in such a fast-paced industry.

-Time will come when you will have to give back, but that's for another post :)
+Time will come when you will have to give back.

+But that's for another post :)

-What are your tips on leveling up?
+What are your tips for getting to the next level?